Clxiu/Game-Api/README.md

 ## Advanced Features List

-* Onion structure - clear separation of DB access layer and API layer
+* Onion structure - clear separation of DB access layer and API layer (done)
-* Usage of EF Core
+* Usage of EF Core (done)
 * Usage of caching to speed up calls
 * End to end testing using Postman or JMeter
 * Comprehensive unit testing
 * OAuth2 with PKCE login w/ at least ONE third party provider
 * Implementation of websockets using SignalR
 * Deployment using a CI/CD pipeline to the cloud
-* Usage of Fluent Validation / Fluent Assertions
+* Usage of Fluent Validation / Fluent Assertions (done)
 * Demonstration of complex BE logic

 ## Expert Features